 GRAINS-Soybeans eye 3rd year of gains; corn, wheat up over 20% in 2021

-SINGAPORE, Dec 31 (Reuters) - Chicago soybean futures were headed for a third year of gains on Friday, although expectations of a near-record crop in top exporter Brazil has hit the contract's advance in recent weeks.
+SINGAPORE, Dec 31 (Reuters) - Chicago soybean futures were headed for a third year of gains on Friday, although expectations of a near-record crop in top exporter Brazil has hit their advance in recent weeks.

 Wheat and corn have gained more than 20% in 2021 as strong demand and tight supplies underpinned agricultural markets.

-* The Chicago Board of Trade (CBOT) most-active soybean contract Sv1 is up for a third year in a row, but has risen just over 2% so far in 2021.
+The Chicago Board of Trade's (CBOT) most-active soybean contract Sv1 is up for a third year in a row, rising just over 2% so far in 2021.

-* Russian agriculture consultancy Sovecon said on Thursday it had raised its forecast for Russia's 2021/22 wheat exports by 0.2 million tonnes to 34.1 million tonnes amid the currently strong pace of shipments.
+Russian agriculture consultancy Sovecon said on Thursday it had raised its forecast for Russia's 2021/22 wheat exports by 0.2 million tonnes to 34.1 million tonnes amid the current strong pace of shipments.

 ((naveen.thukral@thomsonreuters.com; +65-6870-3829; Reuters Messaging: naveen.thukral.thomsonreuters.com@reuters.net))